Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 #4 The Iris dataset was imported to Python as a CSV file (see Index[1] of project.py script).

+   (PNOTE: All Indices e.g. "Index[1]" are reference points in the Python file "project.py" which can be found in this repository)

 #5 In Python, the versions of the necessary Python libraries were checked and imported (see Index[2] of project.py script).

    The output (Index[2]) can be seen in this URL: https://image.ibb.co/hgxpqS/Index2.png

 #6 Next I used the "shape" method to reveal how many examples (rows) and how many attributes (columns) the Iris dataset contains.

    I also felt it was a good idea to eyeball the dataset using the head function to see the first 30 rows of the dataset.

    The output (Index[3]) can be seen in this URL: https://image.ibb.co/f1vW4n/Index3.png

 **RESULTS:**